Oscar Isaac: Professional expansion (2018–present)

 In 2025, Isaac voiced Jesus Christ in the Angel Studios film The King of Kings.
 Isaac then starred in Julian Schnabel's drama In the Hand of Dante, based on the novel of the same name by Nick Tosches.
 He ended the year portraying the lead role of Victor Frankenstein in Guillermo del Toro's horror film Frankenstein.
 About his experience filming it, Isaac declared: "It was the most fucking fun I've ever had in my life.
 Running around in the rain, up and down steps, this Christ-like thing on a crucifix and Guillermo in the corner, screaming!
 It was hard to fathom that it was actually happening.
 It's such dark material, but was approached with so much joy.
 Like 14 year olds had keys to the kingdom – it had that kind of energy to it."
-During this time, Isaac dropped out of lead roles in the films Bohemoth! and Kockroach.
+During this time, Isaac dropped out of lead roles in the films Behemoth!, Kockroach, and Flesh of the Gods.

+Isaac was the subject and executive producer of the 2025 documentary film King Hamlet, shot in 2017 and directed by his spouse Elvira Lind, that focused on his actor's preparations for The Public Theater production of Hamlet.

+Isaac also had a starring role as Joshua Martin in the second season of Beef, created by Lee Sung Jin, released on April 16, 2026, on Netflix.

+On May 22, 2026, Isaac received an honorary Doctor of Fine Arts degree from his alma mater Juilliard.